LeMinux/PresentingSecureProgramming/TakingInput/TakingInput.md

 There are simply too many processes that can be installed let alone created for a whitelist to work.
 However, because of the major flaw with blacklists it is always an arms race between the opposing parties to break the anti-cheat/antivirus software and the people trying to find cheats and malware.
 Hence, why this software went to the kernel level to try to limit the search to context switches.
-Even though blacklists are the worst approach; they are actually used a lot more than you would think due to how dynamic things can be.
+Even though blacklists are the worst approach, they are actually used a lot more than you would think due to how dynamic things can be.

-#### Output Sanitization

-### Validation
+### Validation (Validate)

-//talk about validation before calling methods sometimes

 - Definition: The process of ensuring that input data falls within the expected domain of valid program input

-Validation of input means to check if input given falls within the realm of acceptability.
+Validation of input means to check if input or behavior falls within the realm of acceptability.
+This can mean validating a certain size, variable type, only numbers, only letters, a specific format, no integer overflow potential, or checking for NULL.
-If input does not match the criteria of what your program deems as acceptable it is immediately dropped and is not processes further.
+If the check does not match the criteria of what the component deems as acceptable it is immediately dropped and is not processes further.
+As mentioned before, this kind of behavior can forgo sanitization by understanding that if input needs to be sanitized it can be denied instead to not risk bugs in sanitization.
+Validation doesn't have to be strictly limited to input validation, although this is most common, validation can be conducted on if a process was successful or on function arguments.
+Much like NASA's power of 10 rule 7.
-Once again, validation is the main decision factor in if input goes any further.
+Validation is the main decision factor on if a process goes any further into the core of component or even to another component.
-In certain cases sanitization may not be needed because if the input would require active sanitization then it can be denied.
-Function arguments must always be validated or asserted.
+Hence, why it is such an important step because it's the last step before data is actually interpreted by the component.
-When assertions vs validation should be conducted can be a fine line, but remember that assertions are for programmer mistakes.
+The validation itself should also be conducted in a trusted space.
-Typically, it would mean asserting not NULL.
+For client-server models, it means conducting server side validation.
+Even if the frontend checks for bad input, an attacker could avoid that interface entirely and send data directly to the server.
+This isn't to say that client side validation is useless, but more so that server side validation should be the main defense as the server is what interacts with the core system.
+Essentially, this will mean copying the validation that is on the frontend to the backend.
+Even things from trusted sources must be validated in case it was tampered with.
+Trusted sources shouldn't be blindly trusted because what stops an attacker from using the trusted source as a proxy.

+#### Functions

+Often times when people are learning to program they aren't told to validate function parameters.
+It makes sense though as everything is assumed to be created by a trusted source you the programmer, and if faulty input was given it's not the function's fault.
+However, as mentioned before blind trust is bad.
+You can think of each function having their own trust boundary where input for the parameters comes from the outside.
+Just like with any other trust boundary outside input should go through the SAVE process.
+Although, sometimes naive functions won't have a trust boundary and will simply not validate anything given to it.
+For these functions SAVE is conducted before calling it.
+An argument can be made for making naive functions because parameter validation can incur unnecessary performance cost, and the caller should know what is invalid.
+This principle is what many C functions follow, but this results in many checks all over and free rein for vulnerabilities to slip by.
+Validation inside the callee places validation in a single spot and conducts checks much more consistently.
+For this reason, it is recommended that the called function validate its parameters so that function can at least survive/catch some improper usage.
+Likewise, the caller should check the return value if it indicates an error.

+When validation is done the big three tests are
+- Is it empty/NULL
+- Is the length between min and max
+- is the content okay

+#### Assertions

+Assertions aren't a way of traditional input validation.
+They are designed to be removable, so you wouldn't want your core defense getting yoinked out.
+Assertions test the programmer's assumptions, so in a way it is used to validate the programmer.
+A user does not care if some method takes a string, but if an assert catches no string then it's the programmer's fault.
+// blah blah add more

-#### Integers
+#### Numeric Values

+Numeric values require a little extra care when given.
+There is of course the standard check for bounds, but overflows can occur if those aren't checked.

 #### UTF-8